Veterinary Studies Programs by Degree Level

 Employment Outlook and Salary Information

-The Bureau of Labor Statistics (BLS) (www.bls.gov) has predicted job growth of 33% for veterinarians throughout the 2008-2018 decade--more than three times the average growth rate predicted for all occupations during the same period.
+The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) has predicted job growth of 36% for veterinarians throughout the 2010-2020 decade--much faster than the average growth rate predicted for all occupations during the same period.
 The BLS has attributed the projected growth to a greater demand for nontraditional veterinary services such as preventive medicine, transplant surgery, cancer treatment and dental care.
-Most veterinarians work in private practice, while about twenty percent work for educational institutions, research labs and government agencies.
+Most veterinarians work in private practice, while smaller numbers work for educational institutions, research labs and government agencies.
+The average annual salary for veterinarians in 2012 was $93,250, the BLS stated.

 Continuing Education Information